P6: Uncertainty - Think Like a Beringian

 We’ve been taught to approach life like a puzzle.

-The kind where, if you can just piece together the right combination of strategy, planning, and effort, everything suddenly makes sense.
-The fog will lift, the path will appear, and you’ll finally have safety, success, and fulfillment.
+If we can just piece together the right combination of strategy, planning, and effort, everything suddenly makes sense.
+The fog will lift, the path will appear, and we'll finally have safety, success, and fulfillment.

 But what if this mindset is the very thing holding you back?